Gigi Adamashvili: Early life

-Career
+He began his studies at the Tbilisi State Conservatoire, majoring in Jazz Vocal, and later continued at the Estonian Academy of Music and Theatre.

+Since 2023, he has been performing in the musical “I Will Swim Across the Sea” at the Vaso Abashidze New Theatre, playing the lead role — Bui.

 2015–2016

 In 2015, at age sixteen, Adamashvili participated in X-Factor Ukraine.
-He auditioned with the Bob Dylan song, ″Make You Feel my Love″ which has since accumulated over 2.5 million views on Youtube.
+He auditioned with the Bob Dylan song, "Make You Feel my Love" which has since accumulated over 2.5 million views on YouTube.
 In 2016, he entered X-Factor Georgia, auditioning with a cover of Wicked Game by Chris Isaak, reaching over 1.5 million views on YouTube.
 Mentored by Sofia Nizharadze, Adamashvili finished X-Factor Georgia 2016 in second place.

-2017-present
+2017–present

 Adamashvili toured throughout Georgia in 2017, playing at 20 venues across the country over the course of three months.

 He won the Golden Wave Award after receiving 103078 votes from the public in 2018.
-Gigi Adamashvili released his first single, ″Yellow Kites″ on Soundcloud in April 2019.
-His second single, ″BABI″ was released in May 2019 in memory of the late Tamar ″Babi″ Babilua.
-On the French music platform CLAPCHARTS, song "BABI" hit the new charts and took the first place.